itay-moav/rahl_commander/README.md

 1. build all elements
    build.py --all

-2. drop all elements
-   drop.py --all
+2. drop all elements -> THIS WILL DROP JUST THE OBJECTS WHO ARE IN A FILE.
+IF u need a full clean, run the cleaner tool drop.py --all

 3. build all stored procedures build.py -s

-4. drop all triggers in DB dhara drop -t -ddhara
+4. drop all triggers in DB dhara drop.py -t -ddhara

+5. Clean all objects in all the databases in assets cleaner.py --all